RULES AND REGULATIONS

 A car cannot be held in place during the burn out.

-car crosses the ready line.
-(Ready line is the area
+concluded before the car crosses the ready line.
+(Ready line

-avoid depositing debris on track is not grounds for disqualification.
+leave track or avoid depositing debris on track is not

 grounds for disqualification.